vbrazao/FFCWS_fathers_employment/README.md

     -   Folder `r` contains the script.
         -   `01_generate-multiverse.R` takes quite some time to run and, if you let it, will use all the cores on your machine.
 If it runs successfully, it will save all results from the multiverse analysis in `02_analysis-codes/outputs/multiverse_results.RDS` and also the different parameters separately in `../multiverse_parameters.RDS`.
     -   Folder `outputs` stores the outputs mentioned above locally and includes a `.gitkeep` file so that the "empty" folder can be part of the GitHub repository.
 -   Folder `03_generated-reports` contains Quarto files and their outputs, as well as the .csl and .bib files required for the multiverse report.

 The following is a set of instructions for those who would like to reproduce our analysis.

+-   Make sure you have a recent version of RStudio installed (which ships with Quarto already), running R version 4.3.3. (see [here for how to have multiple R versions on your machine and why you might want that](https://groundhogr.com/many)).
+-   Make sure you have the `groundhog` package installed (it is used to manage the package versions called by the scripts, to make reproducibility more likely — [read more about the `groundhog` package here](https://datacolada.org/100)).
+-   Make sure you have the `rmarkdown` package installed.
+-   Get a local copy of this repository (e.g., by forking, cloning, or simply downloading the contents).
+-   Get a copy of the FFCWS public-use SAS-format Wave 1 and Wave 2 data, and save the files in the folder `00_data`.
+Make sure the names of the files correspond to the paths used by the `00_import-data.R` script, namely:
+    -   Wave 1: `00_data/FF_wave1_2020v2_SAS.sas7bdat`
+    -   Wave 2: `00_data/FF_wave2_2020v2_SAS.sas7bdat`
+-   Open the R Project (double-clicking the `FFCWS_fathers_employment.Rproj` file).
+-   Run the script `00_data/00_import-data.R`.
+-   Run the remaining scripts in order.
+Beware that the script to generate the multiverse will take a while and use all available cores.
+-   Render the Quarto documents in `03_generated-reports`.
--   step 1 etc.
+-